anyscale/templates/templates/fine-tune-llm_v2/cookbooks/modifying_hyperparameters/README.md

 train_batch_size_per_device: 16
 eval_batch_size_per_device: 16
 ```
 The effective batch size for training would be `train_batch_size_per_device * num_devices`.
-For the hardware you specify, the amount you can push `train_batch_size_per_device` / `eval_batch_size_per_device` depends on dataset statistics (average sequence length) and the context length used.
+For the hardware you specify, the amount you can push `train_batch_size_per_device` or `eval_batch_size_per_device` depends on dataset statistics (average sequence length) and the context length used.
 For a context length of 512 and the default NVIDIA A10 GPUs, the per-device batch size of 16 is a good default for 7B/8B models.

 ## Number of epochs
 The number of epochs is controlled by two parameters: